Charlotte de Witte: History

 In 2015, de Witte dropped her alias and started using her real name.
+This was accompanied by a change in her music style from previously electro and electro house towards techno.
+She cites a set by German techno DJ Len Faki that she heard at a festival as the origin of this stylistic change.
 Her debut EP under her name, Weltschmerz, was released on the same year on Turbo Recordings.
-These were followed by a string of 2017 EPs, as well as 2018's Heart of Mine and The Healer EPs. de Witte has performed at various notable electronic music events, including Junction 2 Festival, Boiler Room and Printworks.
+This was followed by a string of 2017 EPs, as well as 2018's Heart of Mine and The Healer EPs. de Witte has performed at various notable electronic music events, including Junction 2 Festival, Boiler Room and Printworks.